Billy McKinney Player Props: Yankees vs. Royals

 Royals Pitching Rankings

+- The Royals pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.17).
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.18).

-- Royals pitchers combine to surrender 114 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- In his last appearance on Saturday, the righty tossed six innings against the Tampa Bay Rays, allowing two earned runs while surrendering five hits.
+- His last appearance came on Sunday against the Tampa Bay Rays, when the righty tossed eight innings, surrendering four earned runs while allowing seven hits.

-- The 25-year-old has put up an ERA of 5.40, with 12.6 strikeouts per nine innings, in three games this season.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.